-Consequently, if an organization’s customers are not also its desired employees, creating a separate Twitter handle for recruiting purposes is ideal.
+- When to create separate handle for recruiting: If an organization’s customers are not also its desired employees, creating a separate Twitter handle for recruiting purposes is ideal.
 For example, Disney’s customer base of children and families is not its target audience for recruiting—so the company has @Disney to cater to customers, and @TWDCjobs to cater to job seekers.

 If companies focus too much on marketing themselves and not enough on open positions, interested job seekers may find a job somewhere else.
 And if companies only post job listings, they’re missing out on what Heagy calls the “social aspect” of engaging job seekers.

-For example, companies looking to fill an engineer position can track all tweets with the words “engineering job” to find any users who tweeted about looking for such a job and respond with a link to their careers page.
+For example, companies eager to fill an engineer position can track all tweets with the words “engineering job” to find any users who tweeted about looking for such a job and respond with a link to their careers page.

 Individual recruiters can also use Twitter to build a personal following, market themselves as a trusted resource and gain legitimacy for the clients and companies they work for.
 Both Milton and Heagy advocate this strategy.

-In fact, Heagy says he has amassed 1,100 followers on his individual account, @ircstaff, through a blended approach of tweeting about job listings and local technology conferences, as well as general posts to “share and educate anyone [who] chooses to follow me on the job and technology marketplace,” he explains.
+In fact, Heagy says he has amassed over 1,300 followers on his individual account, @ircstaff, through a blended approach of tweeting about job listings and local technology conferences, as well as general posts to “share and educate anyone [who] chooses to follow me on the job and technology marketplace,” he explains.